Jardin de Lavande sampler: the lavender fields

 As soon as I saw Tilda Fabric's Maple Farm - and its sister collection Tiny Farm - I was instantly drawn to its soft violets, gentle lilacs and sun-washed mauves.
 The Jardin de Lavande Sampler was inspired by my first glimpses of that beautiful fabric: it instantly conjured up the glowing colours and golden light of southern France and the lavender fields of Provence.

-That beautiful fabric is where this quilt began and I happily immersed myself in a teetering stack of gardening books as I developed my ideas for each block.
+Those images are where this quilt began and I happily immersed myself in a teetering stack of gardening books as I developed my ideas for each block.
 There had to be a gardener's house, of course - because you know I can never resist a house block - and, as French parterre gardens are so iconic, I wanted to include some geometric blocks to offset the whimsy of the gardener's tools.
-Whittling down which tools to include was tough, because vintage gardening paraphernalia is so beautiful.
+Whittling down which tools to include was tough, because vintage gardening paraphernalia is so charming.

 I was also inspired by French brocantes, or open-air antique fairs, such as the world-famous Paris flea-markets or the century-old Sunday market at Isle-sur-la-Sorgue in Provence.
 Summer brocantes are also popular in the south-east of England, where vintage French zinc watering cans are highly sought after.